 Under current climate trends, spring ice breakup in Hudson Bay is advancing rapidly, leaving polar bears (Ursus maritimus) less time to hunt seals during the spring when they accumulate the majority of their annual fat reserves. [my bold]

-It that deliberately misleading or just sloppy wording?
+By “earlier spring breakup” they mean advancing from mid-June to perhaps early June: not from mid-June to April.
+Is that deliberately misleading or just sloppy wording?
 Either way, the fact that the press release repeats it is especially unfortunate.

 The claim that the recent consumption of caribou, snow goose and other items by polar bears could be an adaptive response to “nutritional stress” [another way of suggesting that “polar bears are starving“], caused by reduced sea ice in spring, is not supported by their data.

 These authors had no information on the body condition of the polar bears that left the scats they analyzed, so no conclusions can legitimately be made about whether or not the bears whose scats contained goose and/or caribou parts (or plant remains) were starving — or in good or very good condition.
 The authors simply do not know if there was any “nutritional stress” involved.

 Polar bears are essentially in fasting mode while they are on shore during the summer: they metabolize stored fat to meet their energy needs.
 That said, polar bears also routinely consume plant material, and whatever else they might come across during their sojourn, whether out of boredom, for the vitamins, to relieve hunger pangs, or because they like the taste — perhaps a bit of each.
 But as far as we know, polar bears always done this.

 For example, in 1874, the bears of St. Matthew Island in the Bering Sea (see previous post here) were described as “lazily sleeping in grassy hollows, or digging up grass and other roots, browsing like hogs.”